bsamot10/EuroleagueDataETL/EuroleagueDataETL/euroleague_postgres_etl/README.md

 ### Description

-A Python program that loads the fetched _json_ files of the Euroleague APIs to a PostgreSQL database.
+A Python tool that loads the fetched _json_ files of the Euroleague APIs to a PostgreSQL database.
 It is compatible with the paths and filenames that the _euroleague_api_etl_ creates.

 ### Requirements